Minnesota Court Records

 - The psychology or “sanity” of the offender.

-- Consequences of the crime like financial, moral, social, or health-related damages.
+- Consequences of the crime, such as financial, moral, social, or health-related damages.

 What Are Some Examples Of Felonies In Minnesota?